MicrosoftDocs/learn/learn-pr/azure/create-serverless-logic-with-azure-functions/includes/4-creating-and-executing-an-azure-function.md

 ### Errors, failures, warnings, and anomalies

-You can use Metrics or additional options from the Investigate category in the function menu to monitor performance, diagnose failures, or configure dozens of predefined workbooks to manage your function app, everything from compilation errors and warnings in the code, to usage statistics by role.
+You can use Metrics or options from the Investigate category in the Function menu to monitor performance, diagnose failures, or configure dozens of predefined workbooks to manage your function app, everything from compilation errors and warnings in the code, to usage statistics by role.